How To Select The Best Ad Platform for Your Business

 No worries, download the PDF version now and enjoy your reading later...Download PDF

 Online retailers have long deferred free shipping, considering the cost of “free” as anything but.
-As consumer demands grow and threshold wars rage on, free shipping is no longer optional but essential for business to thrive.
+As consumer demands grow and threshold wars rage on, free shipping is no longer optional but an essential part of your business' fulfillment strategy.

 Last week, major retailers made waves with changes to their free shipping thresholds.

 This update comes two years after Target slashed its threshold from $50 to $25 in February 2015.

 The megastore experienced a dip in sales last year leading up to an underwhelming holiday quarter.
 And while Target hasn’t shared specifics, it did disclose that “a small percentage of Target.com purchases are less than $35 so the majority of orders will continue to ship for free.”
 (CNBC)

 So what does the future of shipping hold for your business?

 “If you hear me say anything it’s this: Find a way to offer free shipping, or you’re gonna get pushed aside.” -Jon Reily, Vice President of Commerce Strategy at Razorfish